Calculate the annual percentage rate using our APR calculator.

 As previously mentioned, there can be an introductory APR a lender will give you that increases after a certain period of time.

 A third APR is the penalty APR.
 This is the new rate that would apply if you misused the card such as failing to pay on time.
-This will be the highest of the APRs.
+This will be the highest of the types of APRs.

 There is also a distinction between fixed and variable APR.
 Fixed APRs will not change unless you fail to make a payment and incur a penalty.
 Then the lender can increase the rate.
 Variable APRs fluctuate as the prime rate does.